 This is another reason for getting there early – you don’t have to gussy up too much (unless you want to).
 Also, after 9pm you have to buy a lot more booze to get a coveted seat.

-Would I recommend Heli Lounge Bar?
+Would I recommend Heli Lounge Bar KL?

 The bar downstairs doesn’t have the same wow factor, but it is still pretty cool with model planes hanging from the ceiling and seats made from parts of old Boeing planes.

-What else is near the Helipad Bar?
+What else is near the Heli Lounge Bar in Kuala Lumpur?

-It’s about a five-minute walk to Bukit Bintang and all the shopping delights that holds.
+IIt’s about a five-minute walk to Bukit Bintang and all the shopping delights that holds.